-Presents differential calculus of one variable including the theory of limits, derivatives, differentials, antiderivatives and applications to algebraic and transcendental functions.
-Designed for mathematical, physical, and engineering science programs.
-Prerequisites: a placement recommendation for MTH 175 and four units of high school mathematics including Algebra I, Algebra II, Geometry, and Trigonometry or equivalent.
-Lecture 3 hours per week.
+Presents analytic geometry and the calculus of algebraic and transcendental functions including the study of limits, derivatives, differentials, and introduction to integration along with their applications.
+Designed for mathematical, physical and engineering science programs.

+Prerequisite: A placement recommendation for MTH 173 and four units of high school mathematics including Algebra I, Algebra II, Geometry, and Trigonometry or equivalent.
+(Credit will not be awarded for more than one of MTH 173, MTH 175 or MTH 273.)